ivanintech/ivanintech/README.md

 ## Current Status & Roadmap

 IvanInTech is an actively evolving project.
 Recent major enhancements include:
-- Implementation of AI-driven news tagging using Gemini.
+- **Full-Stack Translation:** Completed a comprehensive translation of the entire application, including frontend UI, backend APIs, logs, and all code comments, to English.
-- Refinement of portfolio display logic and UI effects.
+- **AI-Driven News Tagging:** Implementation of a script using the Gemini API to automatically categorize news articles by sector.
-- Full translation of the frontend to English.
+- **Refined Portfolio Logic:** Enhanced the portfolio display with a "Featured" section and improved UI effects.
-- Enhancements to the blog system.
+- **Extensive Codebase Cleanup:** Performed significant refactoring and cleanup across both frontend and backend code.

 **Planned Enhancements:**
 - Advanced AI-driven content suggestions or summaries.